Behind The Wish: Kristy-Lee Bosher

 I wanted to be a journalist, I lived and breathed it.
 I wanted to tell people’s stories, and I also wanted to be an author.

-While at the Herald Sun we went to The Royal Children’s Hospital to do a story on this little boy.
+While at the Herald Sun, we went to The Royal Children’s Hospital to do a story on this little boy.

 And that changed my career aspirations.
+I just felt that pull to be in that hospital environment.
 I wanted to be a doctor.
-I just felt that pull to be in that hospital environment.

 And I could see a path that I wanted to take and that was cancer nursing.